AFTAC-SD/ThroughputTest/README.md

 <code>git clone https://go.googlesource.com/go goroot</code>

 go into the src folder and run:

 <code>./influx-stress insert -r 1m --pps 1000000</code>

-where 1m is the duration of 1 minute, can be adjusted to secounds, hours, days as well & pps sets the points per second to test
+where the -r tag set to *1m* is the duration of 1 minute, can be adjusted to secounds, hours, days as well

+where the --pps tag set to *1000000* sets the points per second to test to 1 million

 # Installing on x86 devices
 install go via:

 https://golang.org/doc/install

 then run:

 <code>go get -v github.com/influxdata/influx-stress/cmd/...</code>